 Ans: We need to expand formal sources of credit in India:

-• To reduce dependence on informal sources of credit because the latter charge high interest rates and do not benefit the borrower much.
+- To reduce dependence on informal sources of credit because the latter charge high interest rates and do not benefit the borrower much.

-- Thus, it is necessary to the formal sources of credit expand their lending especially in rural areas, so that the dependency on the formal sources of credit are increased, which would benefit the development of the country on a wider scale.
+- Thus, it is necessary for the formal sources of credit to expand their lending, especially in rural areas, so that the dependency on the formal sources of credit is increased, which would benefit the development of the country on a wider scale.

-Ques 6: What is the basic idea behind the SHGs for the poor?
+Q6.
+What is the basic idea behind the SHGs for the poor?
 Explain in your own words.

-Ans: SHGs basic idea is to provide financial resource for the poor through organising the rural poor especially women, into small Self Help Groups.
+- SHGs basic idea is to provide a financial resources for the poor through organising the rural poor, especially women, into small Self Help Groups.

-Self Help GroupThere are some main objectives of SHGs, which are as followed -
+Self Help GroupThere are some main objectives of SHGs, which are as following:

 - It organises the rural poor, especially women, into small Self Help Groups.

-• It collects saving of the members.
+- It collects the saving of the members.

 - It provides loans without collateral.

 - It provides timely loans for various purposes.

 - It also provides a platform to discuss and act on a variety of social issues such as education, health, nutrition, domestic violence, etc.

-Ques 7: What are the reasons why the banks might not be willing to lend to certain borrowers?
+Q7.
+What are the reasons why the banks might not be willing to lend to certain borrowers?

 Ans: The Banks might not be willing to lend certain borrowers due to the following reasons:

 - Banks require proper and legal documents and collateral as security against loans.

 - The borrowers who have not repaid previous loans, the banks might not be willing to lend them further.

-• Those entrepreneurs, who are going to invest in a business with high risks, the banks might not be willing to lend money.
+- For those entrepreneurs, who are going to invest in a business with high risks, the banks might not be willing to lend money.

-- For this purpose, it has to adopt judicious loan and investment policies which ensure fair and stable return on the funds.
+- For this purpose, it has to adopt a judicious loan and investment policies that ensure fair and stable return on the funds.

-Ques 8: In what ways does the Reserve Bank of India supervise the functioning of banks?
+Q8.
+In what ways does the Reserve Bank of India supervise the functioning of banks?
 Why is this necessary?

 Ans: The Reserve Bank of India supervises the functions of banks in various ways:

 - RBI mainly ensures that the banks maintain a minimum cash balance out of the deposits they receive.

 - The commercial banks have to submit information to RBI on how much they are lending, to whom, and at what interest rate, etc.

-- RBI observes that the Banks are not only providing loans to profitable businesses but also to traders and small cultivators, small scale industries, small borrowers etc.
+- RBI observes that the Banks are not only providing loans to profitable businesses but also to traders and small cultivators, small-scale industries, small borrowers, etc.

-Ques 9: Analyse the role of credit for development.
+Q9.
+Analyse the role of credit for development.

-Ques 10: Manav needs a loan to set up a small business.
+Q10.
+Manav needs a loan to set up a small business.
 On what basis will Manav decide whether to borrow from the bank or the moneylender?
 Discuss.

-Ans: It would be Manav’s decision to borrow money from the bank or the money lender on the basis of the following terms of credit:
+Ans: It would be Manav’s decision to borrow money from the bank or the moneylender on the basis of the following terms of credit:

 - Depending on the suitable rate of interest

 - Mode of repayment.

-Depending on these factors and of course, easier terms of repayment.
+- Depending on these factors and of course, easier terms of repayment.